sinhatanu/Bot/README.md

 # Bot
-Make a bot using Microsoft Bot Framework
+Make a bot using Microsoft Bot Framework to connect to yoyr application